openaps/AndroidAPSdocs/docs/EN/Configuration/DanaRS-Insulin-Pump.md

 *  Select Pump password and input your password.

+### Default password

    * For DanaRS with firmware v1 and v2 the default password is 1234.
-   * For DanaRS with firmware v3 the default password is a combination of production month and production date (i.e. month 01 and day 24). ==> On your pump open main menu -> review -> information.
+   * For DanaRS with firmware v3 the default password is a combination of production month and production date (i.e. month 01 and day 24).

+      a.
+On your pump open main menu

+      b. review

+      c. information.
 No. 3 is production date.

 * **You have to confirm the pairing on the pump!** That's just the way you are used to from other bluetooth pairings (i.e. smartphone and car audio).